 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Thyroid Cancer.
-To see other pages, use the menu.
+Use the menu to see other pages.
 Think of that menu as a roadmap to this full guide.

 About the thyroid

 Thyroid cancer begins in the thyroid gland.
 This gland is located in the front of the neck just below the larynx, which is called the voice box.
 The thyroid gland is part of the endocrine system, which regulates hormones in the body.
 The thyroid gland absorbs iodine from the bloodstream to produce thyroid hormones, which regulate a person’s metabolism.

 A normal thyroid gland has 2 lobes, 1 on each side of the windpipe, joined by a narrow strip of tissue called the isthmus.
 A healthy thyroid gland is barely palpable, which means it is hard to find by touch.
 If a tumor develops in the thyroid, it is felt as a lump in the neck.
 A swollen or enlarged thyroid gland is called a goiter, which may be caused when a person does not get enough iodine.
 However, most Americans receive enough iodine from salt, and a goiter under these circumstances is caused by other reasons.

 Thyroid cancer starts when healthy cells in the thyroid change and grow out of control, forming a mass called a tumor.
 The thyroid gland contains 2 types of cells: